CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

     };
     ```

-    > This indexing policy is very similar to the default indexing policy created by the SDK but it implements a **Range** index on string types instead of a **Hash** index.
+    > By default, all Azure Cosmos DB data is indexed.
+Although many customers are happy to let Azure Cosmos DB automatically handle all aspects of indexing, you can specify a custom indexing policy for collections.
+This indexing policy is very similar to the default indexing policy created by the SDK but it implements a **Range** index on string types instead of a **Hash** index.

 1. Add the following code to create a new ``PartitionKeyDefinition`` instance with a single partition key of ``/type`` defined: